UoMMIB/TFBMiner/README.md

 conda install pandas=1.5.2

 ### Download the code/data
 Install the code by going to the github page and clicking Code, Download ZIP.
-Unzip the zip-file in the directory that you want to work in https://github.com/RuthStoney/TFBMiner - this will be changed to https://github.com/UoMMIB/TFBMiner onces everything's totally finalized
+Unzip the zip-file in the directory that you want to work in.

 Download the genome files by going to the Dropbox page and clicking download (2GB of space required).
 Make a folder called genome_files in the directory that you want to work in (e.g. `C:\Users\ruth\TFBMiner\genome_files\`) and extract the data into there.
 https://www.dropbox.com/sh/ezo6ahj033cev8b/AADm-bC728rD0l9PTgPA9bgpa?dl=0